ServiceStack/locode/www/docs/files.md

 in HTTP **multipart/form-data** requests to construct an HTTP API Request utilizing multiple Content-Type's optimized for the data we're sending, e.g:

-- JSON/JSV is more optimal for hierarchical graph data
+- JSON/JSV more optimal for hierarchical graph data
-- CSV is more optimal for sending tabular data
+- CSV more optimal for sending tabular data
-- File Uploads are more optimal for sending large file uploads
+- File Uploads are more optimal for sending large files

 To facilitate this in our Server APIs we can use `[MultiPartField]` attribute to instruct ServiceStack which registered serializer it should use to deserialize the form-data payload, whilst we can continue using the generic `[UploadTo]`